platonics-delft/platonics_robot_teaching/README.md

 - 'Cross': Stop recording
 - 'Circle': Gripper Toggle

-## (Optinally, without the GUI) Run only the services included in this repository
+## (Optionally, without the GUI) Run only the services included in this repository

 Ensure that the franka human friendly variable cartesian impedance controller is running.